cujojs/wire/docs/components.md

 Now, when the user clicks/selects User Prefs, the controller's `_showPrefs()` method will be called, and will wire the prefsContext into existence.

-### provides option
+### provide option

 Child contexts [inherit](concepts.md#context-hierarchy) components from their ancestors and may [reference](concepts.md#references) their ancestors' components as if they were declared in the child spec.
 This is a great feature since it allows specs to be modular.

 However, it's not always feasible to assume that a spec will be provided a component of a given name via its ancestry.
 For instance, if you create a spec that decorates a `<table>` element with grid-like behavior, you can't necessarily rely on a component generically named "table" in the ancestry.
 What if there are two <table> elements you want to decorate?
 You can't name them both "table".

-The wire factory's `provides` option offers an alternative to inherited components.
+The wire factory's `provide` option offers an alternative to inherited components.
 It allows components to be injected into the child spec as it is being wired.
-Each property of the `provides` option is injected as a component into the child spec.
+Each property of the `provide` option is injected as a component into the child spec.

 Using the grid-like decorator spec as an example, you could inject two "table" components for two separate components in a parent spec as follows: